edisonxiang/perf/docs/proposals/perf.md

 This scenario is expected to measure the northbound API of KubeEdge.

 Test Cases:
-* Measure the latency between K8S API Server and KubeEdge Cloud Part.
+* Measure the latency between K8S Master and KubeEdge Cloud Part.
-* Measure the throughput between K8S API Server and KubeEdge Cloud Part.
+* Measure the throughput between K8S Master and KubeEdge Cloud Part.

 ### 3. Report Device Status to Edge
 <img src="../images/perf/perf-report-devicestatus.png">